 We get old.
 Our bodies age, joints tighten, hair grays, unsightly growths erupt where we least expect unsightly growths to erupt, and many veterans find themselves dealing with wounds and battle scars from military service of years past.

-As an Active Duty service person, we’re taught to “suck it up” – take a knee, pop a Motrin, and drink water.
+As an Active Duty service member in the military health care system, we’re taught to “suck it up” – take a knee, pop a Motrin, and drink water.
 But the reality of a severely disabled veteran can’t be “sucked up.”
 Rather, many former service members need intensive – and sometimes expensive, healthcare.

 Fortunately, health care from the Veterans Administration is available to qualified veterans, at little-to-no cost.